rlskoeser/chr2025-unstable-data-paper/README.md

 Files will be saved in `data/hath/updates/`.

 A copy of the hathi file list at the time of writing is included at `data/hathi/_hathi_file_list.json`.

+### Page-level genre predictions for HathiTrust data

+Analysis based on:

+> Underwood, Ted (2014).
+Page-Level Genre Metadata for English-Language Volumes in HathiTrust, 1700-1922. figshare.
+Dataset. https://doi.org/10.6084/m9.figshare.1279201.v1

+To run the page-level analysis notebook, download the full zip file and expand it in the `data/` directory.

+### PPA full-text corpora

+Due to restrictions on the content included in PPA, these cannot be shared publicy.
+The PPA team hopes to publish a dataset of these corpora soon, but even then we expect the data will be embargoed.